share

 Stage #5 outcome:

-A list of the most important features that should be extracted first.
+A list of the most important features that should be extracted first with an iterative and incremental approach.

 Hire experienced developers to refactor app